 Saving and Investing Are Both Essential

 Taking control of your finances and planning for your future is critical.
-So by all means, save.
-But it's really important for women to invest too.
+So, by all means, save.

-No matter where you are on the journey, keep in mind the role of investing and how starting early, and investing often – even with a small amount – can make a huge difference down the road.
+No matter where you are on the journey, keep in mind the role of investing and how starting early and investing often – even with a small amount – can make a massive difference down the road.

-If you’ve not yet enrolled in your company 401(k) or opened an IRA consider setting yourself a goal to do so within a week or two from today.
+If you've not yet enrolled in your company 401(k) or opened an IRA, consider setting a goal to do so within a week or two from today.

-Tracking all your savings and investment accounts is easy too with online tools through Personal Capital or via spreadsheets with Tiller Money.
+Tracking all your savings and investment accounts is easy too, with online tools through Personal Capital or spreadsheets with Tiller Money.

-Read some financial books and blogs to continue education yourself.
+Read some financial books and blogs to continue educating yourself.

 Just as we want women to see themselves as scientists, doctors, lawyers, politicians, and pilots – we want them to see themselves as investors too.